Definition

-Pretty Good Privacy or PGP was a popular program used to encrypt and decrypt email over the internet, as well as authenticate messages with digital signatures and encrypted stored files.
+Pretty Good Privacy, or PGP, was a popular program used to encrypt and decrypt email over the Internet, authenticate messages with digital signatures and store encrypted files.
 PGP now commonly refers to any encryption program or application that implements the OpenPGP public key cryptography standard.

-PGP was initially brought out as freeware and later as a low-cost commercial product.
+Initially, PGP was introduced as freeware and later as a low-cost commercial product.
 First published by Philip R. Zimmermann in 1991, it was once the most used privacy program and a de facto email encryption standard.

-The original freeware and commercial versions of PGP are no longer available.
+Although there are alternatives, the original freeware and commercial versions of PGP are no longer available.
 Ownership of the program shifted several times before its eventual demise.
-Zimmerman originally owned PGP, and later PGP Inc., the company he founded to market PGP, took over ownership.
+Phil Zimmerman originally owned PGP, but later PGP Inc., the company he founded to market PGP, took over ownership.
 Network Associates Inc. (NAI) acquired PGP Inc. in 1997.
 Other companies that have marketed some or all of the PGP technologies include the following:

-While it may no longer be simple to acquire a new copy of the original PGP program, the Internet Engineering Task Force (IETF) has published PGP protocols as internet standards since 1996.
+While acquiring a new copy of the original PGP program might no longer be simple, the Internet Engineering Task Force (IETF) has published PGP protocols as Internet standards since 1996.
 Both open source and commercial implementations of the OpenPGP protocol are widely available.
 The GNU Privacy Guard (GPG) implementation is published under the GNU Public License (GPL).

 The Pretty Good Privacy trademark was abandoned as of April 2020.
 Implementations of the OpenPGP specification now often refer to their implementations of the protocol as Pretty Good Privacy or simply PGP.

-The original PGP program was offered in two versions, one using the Rivest-Shamir-Adleman (RSA) algorithm for key exchange, and one using the Diffie-Hellman algorithm for key exchange.
-PGP was required to pay a license fee to RSA for the RSA version.
+The original PGP program was offered in two versions: one using the Rivest-Shamir-Adleman (RSA) algorithm for key exchange and one using the Diffie-Hellman algorithm for key exchange.
+PGP was required to pay RSA a license fee for the RSA version.
 That version used the International Data Encryption Algorithm to generate a short key for the entire message and RSA to encrypt the short key.
 The Diffie-Hellman version used the CAST algorithm for the short key to encrypt the message and the Diffie-Hellman algorithm to encrypt the short key.

 When sending digital signatures, PGP uses an efficient algorithm that generates a hash (a mathematical summary) from the user's name and other signature information.
 This hash code is then encrypted with the sender's private key.
 The receiver uses the sender's public key to decrypt the hash code.
 If it matches the hash code sent as the digital signature for the message, the receiver is sure that the message has arrived securely from the stated sender.
 PGP's RSA version used the MD5 algorithm to generate the hash code.
 PGP's Diffie-Hellman version used the SHA-1 algorithm to generate the hash code; neither of those hashing algorithms is considered secure today.